-- Gums which bleed when brushed and/or flossed (Healthy gums DO NOT bleed).
+- Gums which bleed when brushed or flossed

-- A history of gum disease in your family (New evidence indicates heredity may play a role in your susceptibility to gum disease).
+- A history of gum disease in the family.
+New evidence indicates heredity may play a role in gum disease.

-- A history of Diabetes in your family or a diagnosis of Diabetes (Diabetics heal poorly and are much more susceptible to gum disease) A history of Diabetes in your family or a diagnosis of Diabetes (Diabetics heal poorly and are much more susceptible to gum disease).
+- A history of Diabetes in the family or a diagnosis of Diabetes.
+Diabetics heal poorly and are more susceptible to gum disease.